Why is AP Systems missing from this comparison? They even have an official integration for HA.

 -

-For owners of one balcony power plant MQTT means: full data control, flexible automation and independence from manufacturer apps.
+For balcony power plants, MQTT means full data control, flexible automation, and independence from manufacturer apps.

 2. Which storages support MQTT?